 * How have you taken advantage of the possibilities that a blog offers?
 What have you done with your blog that you wouldn’t be able to do with another form of expression?

-Those questions might easily form the structure of your presentation, but you can certainly organize your thoughts in another way if you choose.
-The point, however, is for you to think about how the blog might help you to approach the activity or idea in question in a new way.
-How will it help you to add to what you already know?
+Although you may not address each one of them in detail in your presentation, thinking about these questions will help you to organize your thoughts .
+The most important point, however, is for you to think about how the blog might help you to approach the activity or idea in question in a new way.
+How will it help you to take a critical perspective and to add to what you already know?

 I’d also suggest one other thing for your presentation.
 Consider this an opportunity to practice speaking in front of other students.
 Your presentations can be informal, but they shouldn’t be unprepared.
 Think about how you are representing yourself to your peers, and plan accordingly.
 Don’t simply answer the questions I listed above mechanically and then end your presentation.
 Bring some of your own personality and energy to what you do.
 There are plenty of guides to giving presentations online, like this one, so look there for some tips.